Finding French Connections in Eastern Newfoundland and LabradorBy Newfoundland & Labrador

 Though not a part of Newfoundland (or even Canada, for that matter!), the French islands of Saint-Pierre and Miquelon are our most obvious reminder of Eastern Newfoundland’s once-strong French presence.
 On a clear day, you can stand on the south coast of the Burin Peninsula and wave to our European neighbours, who live just 25 km away!
 These tiny islands remained French, even after the country ceded its rights to the rest of its former claim in North America - which at one point included several settlements right here in Eastern Newfoundland.
 Today, a short ferry ride from Fortune will allow you to discover the history of Saint-Pierre and Miquelon and its connection to Newfoundland and Labrador.

-How to do it: Leave your car at the ferry terminal in Fortune, and hop on board Le Cabestan for an hour-long crossing to France!
+How to do it: Head down the Burin Peninsula to Fortune, and hop on board the ferry for the 90 minute crossing to France!
 Be sure to book your accommodations in advance, as things fill up quickly during the high season.
 When you get back to Fortune, stick around the area to do some exploring, and be sure to catch the sunset over Fortune Bay – it’s not to be missed!

 3. From Plaisance to Placentia... the ancient French capital

 How to do it: Plan to spend the day exploring Placentia and the surrounding area.
 You’ll find lots of evidence of the region’s French roots, especially at Castle Hill National Historic Site, where you can spend an hour or two exploring and enjoying the panoramic views of the area.
-Grab lunch at the Three Sisters Pub before checking out the town square and Cultural Arts Centre.
+Grab lunch nearby before checking out the town square and Cultural Arts Centre.